Airbag Injuries May Plague You After an Accident

 To work properly, the airbag must inflate incredibly fast, about 1/20th of a second.
 It does this with the help of chemicals, specifically sodium azide.
 When it deploys, it must release its contents, which also releases the chemicals into the air.

 The airbag will deflate pretty quickly after it comes out.
 Its intention is to only cushion you enough to stop seat belt injuries and to prevent you from flying into the steering wheel or dashboard.
 It serves as a temporary cushion when your body is flying forward after the crash.
-Timing is incredibly important because if there is a delay with the sensor, it will not serve its purpose and could cause you injuries.
+Timing is incredibly important because if there is a delay with the sensor, it will not serve its purpose and could cause injuries.

 Most Common Injuries